marigold-dev/decookies/README.md

 This means: you are the only one able to sign generate the same `KeyPair` because you are the only one able to provide the exact same seed every time.

-3. How can I know the public address of my game, to ask cookies from a friend?
+4. How can I know the public address of my game, to ask cookies from a friend?

-As seen previously, the Public address is generated.
-We are currently working on a proper way to display this information for you.
+As explained previously, the Public Address is generated.
+It is now displayed right below the form you have to complete.

-As you must have seen, the UI is minimalist but working.
-We are going to enrich it a bit to provide a better experience.

 ## State machine diagram